 Why is it called aerial application instead of crop dusting?

+We go by either name.
 In the early days, aerial applicators were known as “crop dusters” because they worked with powdered forms of chemicals and were literally dusting fields.
 Today, very little “dusting” takes place as aerial applicators deliver liquid products or dry granular products and even seed to control pests and diseases and to provide nutrients for American agriculture.

-Aircraft can treat a large number of acres quickly without disturbing the soil or the crop.
+Airplanes can treat a large number of acres quickly without disturbing the soil or the crop.
 This is important because some pests and diseases can cause serious damage to a growing crop in just a day or two.
 Aerial application accounts for the delivery of up to one-fourth of the crop protection products used in American agriculture.
 Airplanes and helicopters are also used to seed a variety of crops, fertilize crops, defoliate crops prior to harvest, protect forests, feed fish, control mosquitoes, and even to melt ice!

 Do you only spray pesticides?

-A large volume of our work consists of applications of liquid and dry fertilizers along with other nutrients and seed.
+A large percentage of our work consists of applications of liquid and dry fertilizers along with other nutrients and seed.
 We are also able to make liquid fertilizer applications at variable rates using a prescription map.
 Our aerial applicators can “plant” seed from the air into wet fields inaccessible to ground equipment and spread cover crop seed to prevent erosion and help improve water quality.

 Is coverage just as good as a ground sprayer and how does an airplane get up against tree lines and into corners of the field?